alexansaa/HotelFrontEnd/README.md

   npm install
 ```

-Isntall the back-end project with:
+Install the back-end project with:

 ### Usage